 The company has had its share of problems.

-Most recently, Chesapeake faced allegations it’s cheating Pennsylvania leaseholders out of royalty payments.
+Most recently, Chesapeake is facing allegations it’s cheating Pennsylvania leaseholders out of royalty payments.
 Chesapeake has denied this, but in 2013, it agreed to settle a class action lawsuit over the issue.
 The deal still awaits approval from a federal judge.

 In 2014, Governor Corbett and state senator Gene Yaw (R- Bradford) asked state attorney general Kathleen Kane to look into allegations of fraud against the company, over its royalty payments.
-Her office says it has begun an investigation into the complaints.
+ProPublica also recently published an investigation into the company, detailing how it raised cash by slashing royalty payments.

 Chesapeake is based in Oklahoma City, Oklahoma.
 On its website, the company bills itself as “the second-largest producer of natural gas” and “most active driller of new wells” in the country.
 Former CEO Aubrey McClendon founded Chesapeake in 1989.
 Both McClendon and Chesapeake’s political action committee have financially supported Governor Tom Corbett.
 The PAC gave the Republican $12,000 during the 2010 gubernatorial campaign.
 McClendon donated $5,000 that year, and also provided Corbett with an indirect $450,000 contribution during his 2004 campaign for attorney general.